 Netmaster Solutions Ltd and affiliated companies (“CaseLines”) owns and provides the CaseLines service to professional organisations and users.
 CaseLines is delivered through a variety of web services (such as civilcourtdcs.caselines.co.uk or northamerica.caselines.com) for which users must register (our “Service(s)”).
 CaseLines also operates public facing websites, such as www.caselines.com through which anyone can interact with and learn about CaseLines.
 Where appropriate we distinguish between Registered Users and Visitors.
 If you are using a CaseLines Service you must be a Registered User.
 If you are simply visiting our website you are a Visitor.

 Management of Personal Data

-Any personal information that we hold about you will be stored securely in accordance with Data Protection Act 1988 and the principles of the GDPR and the Data Protection Act 2018 (when it comes into force).
+Any personal information that we hold about you will be stored securely in accordance with Data Protection Act 2018.
 The remainder of this Privacy Notice tells you what to expect in relation to any personal information we hold about you.

 Registered Users – Required Information